Being active is good for everyone's health and wellbeing.

 Events featured in the Paralympic Games includes: archery, athletics, boccia, cycling, equestrian, football, goalball, judo, powerlifting, sailing, shooting, swimming, table tennis, volleyball, wheelchair basketball, wheelchair fencing, wheelchair rugby and wheelchair tennis.

 Being physically active is a lifestyle choice proven to provide social and personal benefits.
 Physical activity boosts the immune system, provides natural pain relief, improves strength and balance, and can also help to build confidence and reduce stress.

-The Parasport website should be your first port of call for disability sports opportunities in the UK.
-Contacting a National Disability Sport Organisation is also a good starting point to get involved in sport and for those wanting to develop their talent.
+The Parasport website also provides information on disability sports opportunities in the UK.
+Contacting a National Disability Sport Organisation (listed above) is also a good starting point to get involved in sport and for those wanting to develop their talent.

 The founder of the Paralympic Games was Dr Ludwig Guttmann who in 1948, set up competitions for disabled people to coincide with the London Olympic Games.

 Find Disability Sport Activities Near You

 Use the search below to find local activities near you.